instituutnederlandsetaal/BlackLab/site/docs/guide/030_index-your-data/050_processing-values.md

 # Processing values

 It is often useful to do some simple processing on a value just before it's added to the index.
 This could be a simple search and replace, or combining two fields into one for easier searching, etc. Or you might want to map a whole collection of values to different values.
 Both are possible.
+You can even define your own operations using plugins.

 ::: tip Processing steps, or everything in XPath?

-When using `processor: saxon`, you can often achieve the same results using XPath expressions ([examples](xpath-examples.md)).
+You can often achieve the same results using XPath expressions ([examples](xpath-examples.md)).
+Using XPath is often a bit faster.

 Just use what works best in your case.
 Of course, when indexing a non-XML format such as CSV, processing steps are the only option.

 :::